 Save your money for the key pieces in a room.
 Spend only what you have to on the important items and use lower cost finds to layer in and compliment.
 Decorating is more about a strong idea and good choices than it is about budget.

 What’s the best career advice you ever received?
 Ever gave?

 Believe in yourself at the cost of everything else.
 Nothing is more important than strong self-commitment, I believe everything else follows from there.

-To see all of Jordan’s current designs for CB2, go here.
+To see all current art by Jordan Carlyle designs CB2, go here.